maoarbuz/MaoTech/README.md

 ## Installation

 To install MaoTech you need to:
-1. Download the .jar file from GitHub or SpigotMC
+1. Download the .jar file from GitHub or SpigotMC and download the Towny plugin
-2. Place the .jar file in the plugins folder
+2. Place the .jar file and Towny plugin in the plugins folder
 3. Reboot the server

 ## Configuration